StefanScherer/dockerfiles-windows/nanoserverapiscan/README.md

 # NanoServerApiScan

 Build a Docker image with the NanoServerApiScan tool.
+If you developed a 64-bit application, tool, or agent for Windows Server in C/C++, you can use NanoServerApiScan to check if your app will also run on Nano Server.
+Remember that Nano Server is 64-bit only and won’t run 32-bit binaries.

 ## Usage